MichalKarbownik/falcon-docs/docs/getting-started/installation.md

  |- client
 ```

-Folder `server` contains server application which is responsible for communication with external APIs and services.
+Folder `server` contains the server application which is responsible for communication with external APIs and services.
-Folder `client` contains client application responsible for front-end rendering.
+Folder `client` contains the client application responsible for front-end rendering.

 Once `npx create-falcon-app my-app` or `yarn create falcon-app my-app` is done you can start both services.
 In one terminal window run the following commands to start the server part: